Animals (Maroon 5 song): Live performances

 On October 20, 2014, Maroon 5 performed "Animals" for the 2014 NRJ Music Tour at Maison de la Mutualité in Paris, France.
 The same month, Maroon 5 performed the song on Saturday Night Live (along with "Maps"), as well as The X Factor, and the television talk shows C à vous (C to You) in France and The Graham Norton Show in the UK, respectively.
 On November 10, 2014, Maroon 5 performed the song on the seventh season of The Voice.
 In December 2014, the band performed "Animals" in a mash-up with "This Love" for A Very Grammy Christmas concert (December 5) at the Shrine Auditorium in Los Angeles, California, and performed the song at the iHeartRadio Jingle Ball Tour 2014 (December 12) in Madison Square Garden, New York City.
+On December 18, 2014, Maroon 5 also performed "Animals" during the People Magazine Awards ceremony at Beverly Hilton Hotel in Beverly Hills, California.

 The band played the track in Puerto Rico for the first edition of Victoria's Secret Swim Special, which aired on February 26, 2015.
-Maroon 5 played the song at the Capital One JamFest between 2016 and 2018.
+Maroon 5 played the song at the NCAA March Madness Music Festival between 2016 and 2018.
 It is part of a setlist for the worldwide concert tour, the Maroon V Tour (2015–2018).